Nash County sheriff: Man stuffed steaks in pants, fled Walmart on moped

-NASHVILLE, NC (WTVD) --The Nash County Sheriff's Office didn't need a steak-out to nab a meat-packing shoplifting suspect Monday.
+NASHVILLE, N.C.
+(WTVD) --The Nash County Sheriff's Office didn't need a steak-out to nab a meat-packing shoplifting suspect Monday.

-The sheriff's office said Monday it arrested a man after deputies found more than $100 worth of stolen steaks stuffed down his pants.
+The sheriff's office said Monday deputies arrested 47-year-old Keith Jordan after they found more than $160 worth of stolen Ribeyes stuffed down his pants.

 Deputies said the suspect stuffed the steaks down his pants legs at the Nashville Walmart, "choosing not to pay on his way out."